-The birding tour will give you a chance to see some of the most sought after Albertine Rift endemics, plus the enigmatic Shoebill, an iconic bird in Uganda
+The Uganda birding tour will give you a chance to see some of the most sought-after Albertine Rift endemics, plus the enigmatic Shoebill, in Mabamba Swamp, an iconic bird in Uganda

-The Birdwatching tour starts and ends in Entebbe on the shores of Lake Victoria.
+The Birdwatching in Uganda tour starts and ends in Entebbe on the shores of Lake Victoria.

-This birding tour will cover and explore various kinds of habitats from green rainforest to golden-colored savannahs, to vast wetlands and swamps found in Uganda
+This birding tour will cover and explore various kinds of habitats from green rainforests to golden-colored savannahs, to vast wetlands and swamps found in Uganda

-Uganda also has 60 protected areas, which includes ten national parks, two of which – Bwindi Impenetrable National Park and Ruwenzori Mountains National Park – are UNESCO World Heritage Sites
+Uganda also has 60 protected areas, which include ten national parks, two of which – Bwindi Impenetrable National Park and Ruwenzori Mountains National Park – are UNESCO World Heritage Sites

 Uganda has over 1000 bird species making it a preferred destination for birding safaris in Africa.

-These birdwatching destinations in Uganda are home to many endangered species, such as birds, plants, insects, mountain gorillas, and different kinds of monkeys.
-In the west, there are series of mountains associated with the Albertine Rift, the Western Great Rift Valley, the Albertine Rift region spans the borders of the Democratic Republic of Congo, Rwanda, Burundi, Uganda, and Tanzania, and extends over a distance of 1,000 kilometers.
+These birdwatching destinations in Uganda are home to many endangered species, such as birds, plants, insects, mountain and lowland gorillas, and different kinds of monkeys.
+In the west, of Uganda, there are a series of mountains associated with the Albertine Rift, the Western Great Rift Valley, the Albertine Rift region spans the borders of the Democratic Republic of Congo, Rwanda, Burundi, Uganda, Tanzania, and extends over a distance of 1,000 kilometers.
 Albertine Rift is an area of extraordinary endemism and contains many species threatened with global extinction, chiefly within the mountain forest habitats

 Over 50% of birds, 39% of mammals, 19% of amphibians, and 14% of reptiles and plants found in mainland Africa occur in the Albertine Rift.

-With a rich diversity of bird species, friendly people, pleasant climate, attractive, green landscapes, which makes Uganda a great destination for birdwatching safaris in Africa
+With a rich diversity of bird species, friendly people, pleasant climate, and attractive, green landscapes, which makes Uganda is a great destination for birdwatching safaris in Africa

 Plus well-established birding sites, add to this a good number of Albertine Rift bird endemics and the opportunity to see Gorillas and Chimpanzees.
 The key to Uganda’s birdwatching safaris success is its variety of habitats: arid semi-desert, rich savannah, lowland, and montane rainforests, vast wetlands, volcanoes, and an Afro-alpine zone.

-Uganda covers an altitude from 650 to 5000m.
+Uganda covers an altitude of 650 to 5000meters.
 Uganda’s remarkable avian diversity-1,078 bird species is attributed to its location at a transitional point between the East African savanna, the West African rainforest, and the semi-desert of the north.
 Most of these Uganda’s specials are West African and Congolese forest birds

-Most of the ‘Uganda avian specials’ are west African and Congolese forest birds that would be very hard to see elsewhere,
+Most of the ‘Uganda bird extraordinary’ are west African and Congolese forest birds that would be very hard to see elsewhere,

 Uganda is a landlocked country and lies west of Kenya, east of DR Congo, north of Rwanda and Tanzania, and south of South Sudan.
 Uganda got its name from the Buganda kingdom, which encompasses a large portion of the south of the country, including the capital Kampala.
 The populace of Uganda was hunter-gatherers until 1,700 to 2,300 years ago, when Bantu-speaking populations moved to the southern parts of the country